OpenEI: Energy Information

 Included are results from shear reactivation experiments on laboratory faults pre-loaded close to failure and reactivated by the injection of fluid into the fault.
 The sample comprises a single-inclined-fracture (SIF) transecting a cylindrical sample of Westerly granite.
 All expe...

-Yu, J. et al Penn State University
+Yu, J. et al Pennsylvania State University

 Jul 01, 2023